jtquach1/Quiz-React/README.md

     - You can build a .apk for free for a real Android device.

 ## Important files
-### These files are _crucial_ to the current build's rendering of the daughter chlamydia scenario, which is newer:
+### These files are _crucial_ to the current build's rendering of the daughter chlamydia scenario, which is newer, but uses _statically created_ mp4s using Animaker:
 * /App.js
 * /src/components/ComicChoice.js
 * /src/scenarios/ComicScenarios.js